Checkmarx/2ms/README.md

 - `unknown` - We failed to check, or we are not checking the validity of the secret at all

 If the `--validate` flag is not provided, the validation field will be omitted from the output, or its value will be an empty string.

+> **Note:** The validity check also impacts the score field.
+If the flag is not provided, the validity is assumed to be "unknown" in the score formula.

 ### Special Rules